a-happy-sigledog/learngit/readme.txt

-this is a git
+this is a git   two
 i am learning